-Once the IRS and the taxpayer reach agreement, the final APA is drafted.
+Once the IRS, competent authorities, and the taxpayer reach agreement, the final APA is drafted.
 The APA Program has developed standard language that is incorporated into every APA.
 The current version of this language is found in Attachment A. APAs are reviewed by the APA Branch Chief and the APA Director.
 In addition, the team leader prepares a summary memorandum for approval by the Associate Chief Counsel (International) (ACC(I)).
 On March 1, 2001, the ACC(I) delegated to the APA Director the authority to execute APAs on behalf of the IRS.
 See Chief Counsel Notice CC-2001-016.
 The APA is executed for the taxpayer by an appropriate corporate officer.
+It is anticipated that under the pooling practice between the APA Program and USCA, RNPs and final APAs would continue to be reviewed and approved by the APA Director and ACC(I), while the mutual agreement reached between competent authorities would continue to be reviewed and approved by the USCA.